ethereum/devp2p/caps/snap.md

 # Ethereum Snapshot Protocol (SNAP)

-The `snap` protocol runs on top of [RLPx](../rlpx.md), facilitating the exchange of Ethereum state snapshots between peers.
+The `snap` protocol runs on top of [RLPx], facilitating the exchange of Ethereum state snapshots between peers.
 The protocol is an optional extension for peers supporting (or caring about) the dynamic snapshot format.

 The current version is `snap/1`.